SpongePowered/Spongie/README.md

 Eduardo
 =======

-Eduardo is a command and chat bot written in Java.
+Eduardo is a command and chat bot written in Java and Scala.

-* Connects to IRC, Skype, and anything that you want to throw at it
+* Multi-server and multi-network
-* Embedded web server
+* Embedded web server (optional)
-* Extremely simple architecture
-* Extremely powerful
+* Flexible and extensible
 * Access to Java's huge 3rd party library ecosystem

+**WARNING:** The bot is under development and is subject to massive changes with no notice.
+There are currently some unfinished parts that exist in a state merely to get everything else working.

 ## Usage